stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/03-edge/02-edge-configuration/30-cloud-init.md

 ---
 title: "Cloud Init Stages"
 metaTitle: "Edge Install Cloud Init Stages"
-metaDescription: "Learn how to use cloud-init stages when installing an Edge device with Palette."
+description: "Learn how to use cloud-init stages when installing an Edge device with Palette."
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---